Velké Hydčice

 Velké Hydčice is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
-It has about 300 inhabitants.
-The historic centre of the village is well preserved and is protected by law as a village monument zone.
+It has about 200 inhabitants.
+The historic centre of the village is well preserved and is protected as a village monument zone.

 Velké Hydčice lies approximately 30 km east of Klatovy, 55 km south-east of Plzeň, and 103 km south-west of Prague.

 History

 The first written mention of Velké Hydčice is from 1045, when it was property of the Břevnov Monastery.